The CGS system of units converter is a handy tool that you can use to find relations between SI units and the most popular CGS units.

 A system of measurement is a set of units and rules relating them to each other.
-During many years of human history, many systems of measurement have been developed, e.g.:
+During many years of human history, numerous systems of measurement have been developed, including:

-- the CGS system of units (centimeter-gram-second).
+- CGS system of units (centimeter-gram-second).

 In the following text, you will find the definitions and conversion factors of CGS units in mechanics and electromagnetism.
 We have also prepared the table with commonly used physical constants in CGS units compared to SI units.